About the Journal

 Authors of original research reports should present an accurate account of the work performed and an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

-Authors could be asked to provide the raw data of their study together with the paper for editorial review and should be prepared to make the data publicly available if practicable.
-In any event, authors should ensure accessibility of such data to other competent professionals for at least ten years after publication (preferably via an institutional or subject-based data repository or other data centre), provided that the confidentiality of the participants can be protected and legal rights concerning proprietary data do not preclude their release.
+Authors could be asked to provide the raw data of their study, together with the paper, for editorial review.
+They should be prepared to make the data publicly available if practicable.
+In any event, authors should ensure the accessibility of such data to other competent professionals for at least 10 years after publication (preferably via an institutional or subject-based data repository or other data centre), provided that the confidentiality of participants can be protected and that legal rights concerning proprietary data do not preclude their release.

 Originality, Plagiarism, and Acknowledgement of Sources